Stanley E. Wipfli, LCSW, MAC - Expert Trauma Therapy

-Like many of my therapy clients, your current problems are likely related to difficulties or traumatic events that have occurred in the past.
+Like many of therapy clients, your current problems are likely related to difficulties or traumatic events that have occurred in the past.

 CPT helps you reframe these events in your mind and nervous system so that there is a reduction or elimination of your symptoms.